Affiliate links on Android Authority may earn us a commission. Learn more.

 Apple apps and services have a good reputation for staying online and not crashing.
 But Murphy’s law will ensure that eventually, the thing you want to use will come crashing down just when you want to use it.
 If Apple Music suddenly stops working, here is a handy checklist of things to try to get your rock and roll lifestyle back on track.

 If Apple Music stops working, try all the easy things first.
-This includes restarting the Music app, restarting your computer, and checking to see if Apple Music is down for everyone.
-If these fail, check to make sure you have the latest updates and more.
+This includes restarting the Music app, restarting your computer, and checking if Apple Music is down for everyone.
+If these fail, ensure you have the latest updates and more.

 JUMP TO KEY SECTIONS